-- 1. Meets Scientific Review Criteria is assigned to proposals that substantially meet the ISRP's criteria: "[1] are based on sound scientific principles; [2] benefit fish and wildlife; and [3] have a clearly defined objective and outcome with [4] provisions for monitoring and evaluation of results."
-Proposals do not have to meet all criteria independently as long as they are part of an integrated program that provides the necessary elements.
+1. Meets Scientific Review Criteria is assigned to proposals that substantially meet the ISRP's criteria: "[1] are based on sound scientific principles; [2] benefit fish and wildlife; and [3] have a clearly defined objective and outcome with [4] provisions for monitoring and evaluation of results."
+Proposals do not have to contain tasks that independently meet each criterion but can be an integral part of a program that provides the necessary elements.
 For example, a habitat restoration project may use data from a separate monitoring and evaluation project to measure results as long as the proposal clearly demonstrates this integration.
-Unless otherwise indicated, a "Meets Scientific Review Criteria" recommendation is not an indication of the ISRP's view on the priority of the proposal, nor an endorsement to fund the proposal, but rather reflects its scientific merit and compatibility with Program goals. - 2.
-Response Requested is assigned to a proposal in a preliminary review that requires more information on specific issues before the ISRP can make a final recommendation.
-This does not mean that the proposal has failed the review.
-The ISRP requests responses on many proposals and, in the past, most proposals provided sufficient additional information during the response loop to meet the ISRP's scientific review criteria in the final report.
+Unless otherwise indicated, a "Meets Scientific Review Criteria" recommendation is not an indication of the

+ISRP's view on the priority of the proposal, nor an endorsement to fund the proposal, but rather reflects its scientific merit and compatibility with Program goals.

-3. Meets Scientific Review Criteria - Conditional is assigned in the ISRP's final review to a proposal for which additional actions by the proponent are needed to fully justify the entire proposal and substantially meet all the ISRP's criteria.
-For example, a particular implementation objective, method, or project element may need to be modified or removed, a comprehensive results report may be required, or a management plan may be needed.
-In some proposals, particular objectives or methods substantially meet the ISRP's criteria whereas others that do not.
+2. Meets Scientific Review Criteria - Conditional2 is assigned in the ISRP's final review to a proposal for which additional actions by the proponent are needed to fully justify the entire proposal and substantially meet all the ISRP's criteria.
+For example, a particular implementation objective or method may need to be modified or removed, a comprehensive results report may be required, or a management plan may be needed.
+In some cases, the proposal includes some objectives/methods that substantially meet the ISRP's criteria and some that do not.
 The ISRP specifies which objectives do not meet the review criteria.
+In general, a proposal that receives a Conditional recommendation will be reviewed subsequently by the ISRP outside the standard review process.

-For a proposal receiving a "Conditional" recommendation, the ISRP expects that the Council and BPA will determine required changes in consultation with the proponent during the final project selection process.
-Regardless of the Council's or BPA's recommendations, the ISRP expects that, if a proposal is funded, subsequent proposals for continued funding will describe how the ISRP's conditions were addressed by policy decisions or project actions.
+The ISRP expects that needed changes to a proposal receiving a "Conditional" recommendation will be determined by the Council and BPA in consultation with the proponent in the final project selection process.
+Regardless of the Council's or BPA's recommendations, the ISRP expects that, if a proposal is funded, subsequent proposals for continued funding will describe how the ISRP's conditions were addressed by project actions or policy decisions.

 - 3. Does Not Meet Scientific Review Criteria is assigned in the ISRP's final review to a proposal that is significantly deficient in one or more ISRP review criteria.
 One example is a proposal for an ongoing project that might offer benefits to fish and wildlife but does not include provisions for monitoring and evaluation or reporting of past results.
-Other examples include research proposals that are technically sound but have not been shown to provide benefits to fish and wildlife because of unexpected ecosystem responses or because the efforts substantially duplicated past efforts or were not adequately linked to management actions.
-Some projects receiving this recommendation propose actions that unintentionally could harm non-target native fish or wildlife.
-The ISRP notes that some proposals that do not meet scientific review criteria might be attempting to address needed actions or are an integral part of a coordinated watershed effort, but the proposed methods or approaches are not scientifically sound or have failed to achieve implementation objectives.
+Another example is a research proposal that is technically sound but does not offer benefits to fish and wildlife because it substantially duplicates past efforts or is not sufficiently linked to management actions.
+Some projects receiving this recommendation propose actions that could unintentionally harm nontarget, native fish or wildlife.
+The ISRP notes that proposals in this category may attempt to address needed actions or are an integral part of a coordinated watershed effort, but the proposed methods or approaches are not scientifically sound.
 In some cases, an alternative approach or project may be warranted to address the needed action. - 4.
 Not Applicable (N/A) is assigned to proposals with objectives that are not amenable to scientific review.
-Projects receiving "N/A" recommendations in previous reviews include regional coordination and law enforcement projects and projects that propose plans to develop plans.
+Projects receiving "N/A" recommendations in previous reviews were largely administrative, such as regional coordination and law enforcement projects and projects that propose plans to develop plans.
 The ISRP generally identifies programmatic issues with such projects and provides comments on how the science to inform and evaluate the projects could be incorporated to improve the project.

-&lt;sup>2 The ISRP previously used "In Part" and "Qualified" recommendations, but "Conditional" should be less confusing and better fits our intent and usage.
+2 The ISRP previously used "In Part" and "Qualified" recommendations, but "Conditional" is less confusing and better fits our intent and usage.